mdheller/secure-xgboost/README.md

 ## Sanity Check
 This sanity check ensures that setup was done properly.
 There is a script, `enclave-api-demo.py`, that loads data, trains a model, and serves predictions at `demo/enclave/`.
 The example uses encrypted versions of the `agaricus.txt.train` and `agaricus.txt.test` data files from `demo/data/`.
 The encrypted data was generated using `demo/c-api/encrypt.cc`, with a key of all zeros.

+Note that you may have to change the paths to the built enclave or to the data files in the script.
 You can run the script with the following:
 ```
 python3 demo/enclave/enclave-api-demo.py
 ```